 A distracting voice has one or many issues.
-Some examples include a voice that is cocky, condescending, raspy, Valley Girl (for those born pre-1980s, click here for a good description), riddled with word whiskers, a speech impediment, heavy accent, too quiet, too loud, too fast and the list continues.
+Some examples include a voice that is cocky, condescending, raspy, Valley Girl (for those born post-1980s, click here for a good description), riddled with word whiskers, a speech impediment, heavy accent, too quiet, too loud, too fast and the list continues.

 The issues with your voice could also tell your listeners you are unsure of yourself.
 You aren’t confident with the information you are giving.
 A strong voice, then, is important toward your goal of building trust.

 But do not fear – voice challenges can be overcome with practice.
 Therefore, how can you avoid being the annoying speaker no one wants back?

 Here are some tips to digest.
 Try the exercises at home or when you are able and see if you notice a difference in your speaking delivery.

 Believe it or not, the way we breathe affects our tone.
 Most people don’t realize they breathe from their chest, which restricts their voice.
 It comes out high-pitched, tight and raspy, which makes you sound tired.

 If you consciously breathe from the diaphragm, this gives your voice power.
 Most important, it allows you to control your voice.
 When you practice your speech, remain cognizant of how you’re breathing.
 You can do this with the following exercises.

 Try this exercise: Place your hands flat on your diaphragm with the tips of your fingers touching (you can do this lying on your back (best), sitting down or standing).
 As you breathe in, your hands should expand; when you breathe out, your fingers will pull together.
 If your hands are doing this, you’re breathing from your diaphragm.
 If they aren’t, you’re breathing from your chest.